 Nokia: In 2013, Nokia's Xpress Browser was revealed to be decrypting HTTPS traffic giving clear text access to its customers' encrypted traffic.

 Equifax: In 2017, Equifax withdrew its mobile phone apps due to man-in-the-middle vulnerability concerns.

-Our platform can help you understand which of your sites are susceptible to man-in-the-middle attacks and how to fix the vulnerabilities.
+UpGuard's platform can help you understand which of your sites are susceptible to man-in-the-middle attacks and how to fix their vulnerabilities.
 UpGuard BreachSight can help combat typosquatting, prevent data breaches and data leaks, avoiding regulatory fines and protecting your customer's trust through cyber security ratings and continuous exposure detection.